Family Access Membership

 Come enjoy the Museum for free, courtesy of our friend Target on the first Friday of every month from 4–8 p.m.
 On occasion the date is moved to another day in the month; check our homepage or calendar for most accurate information.

-Families who are receiving some form of public assistance (such as WIC, free or reduced school lunch, Section 8, TANF, Section 8/Public Housing, Medicaid, or Low Income Energy Assistance) are eligible for $1 admission per person.
+Families who are receiving some form of public income-related assistance (such as WIC, free or reduced school lunch, Section 8, TANF, Section 8/Public Housing, Medicaid, or Low Income Energy Assistance) are eligible for $1 admission per person.
 Please be prepared to show proof of eligibility at the Box Office upon your visit to the Museum.
+There is no distance restriction to qualify for the Access Admission.
 Through our discounted Access Admission, the Museum participates in the Arts for All program.
 Visit their site for a full list of participating organizations.

 Contact us at email@example.com with any questions.